helium/HIP/0017-hex-density-based-transmit-reward-scaling.md

 as much as newcomers.
 I think this is appropriate as from the device perspective, all coverage is equal.
-Additionally, if a new Hotspot can be deployed in a more optimal location that makes many existing Hotspots redundant, what is healthiest for the network is if the old Hotspots move to more ideal locations, not to discourage placement of hoptsots that offer better coverage than existing deployments.
+Additionally, if a new Hotspot can be deployed in a more optimal location that makes many existing Hotspots redundant, what is healthiest for the network is if the old Hotspots move to more ideal locations, not to discourage placement of hotspots that offer better coverage than existing deployments.

 This proposal is also a considerable development effort requiring a change in reward calculation,